AdaCore/langkit-query-language/lkql_checker/doc/generated/predefined_rules.rst

 .. index:: Lowercase_Keywords

 Flag Ada keywords that are not purely lowercase, such as ``BEGIN`` or ``beGin``.

-Please note that this check is **not** language version sensitive.
-Every keyword from Ada 83 to Ada 2012 will be flagged.
-This means that this check might give false positives on usage of identifiers that are keywords in newer versions of Ada.
+The rule is language version sensitive.

+The rule has an optional parameter for the ``+R`` option and for LKQL rule options files:

+*Language_Version: string*
+   The version of the language on which to run the checker (supported versions are Ada_83, Ada_95, Ada_2005, Ada_2012, and, Ada_2022 which is also the default).

 .. rubric:: Example